Unifying framework for quantum simulation algorithms for time-dependent Hamiltonian dynamics: Product formula ( 1 ): point-wise query to

 is essentially the midpoint scheme in Eq.~(24) in \cite{suzuki_general_1993}, or Eq.~(9) in \cite{wiebe_higher_2010} (an analytical work for Suzuki's time-dependent scheme), and the final overall scheme is basically the time-dependent formula by Suzuki.\\

-{\emph{Possible advantage of \SH{}'s clock.}} This approach is mathematically similar to Suzuki's approach whereas the approach from \SH{}'s clock is blessed by certain advantages: (i) it avoids the necessity to handle or justify the operator $ \nicefrac{\overset{\leftarrow}{\partial}}{\partial t}$ \cite{suzuki_general_1993} whose mathematical justification is not well discussed; (ii) \SH{}'s clock Hamiltonian provides a physical interpretation for Suzuki's formulas, and in particular, $\nicefrac{\overset{\leftarrow}{\partial}}{\partial t}$ can be exactly interpreted as the extra auxiliary state as a \enquote{clock}.
+{\emph{Possible advantage of \SH{}'s clock.}} This approach is mathematically similar to Suzuki's approach whereas the approach from \SH{}'s clock {offers a new perspective to view Suzuki's time operator with a more explicit mathematical structure, as well as possible physical interpretations.
+More specifically,} (i) it avoids the necessity to handle or justify the operator $ \nicefrac{\overset{\leftarrow}{\partial}}{\partial t}$ \cite{suzuki_general_1993} whose mathematical justification is not well discussed; {if we view Suzuki's approach in the language of Sambe-Howland's clock, the functional space is more clear as explained in Section~\ref{subsec::funct_space} and Suzuki's time operator is essentially the momentum operator acting on the augmented space.} (ii) \SH{}'s clock Hamiltonian provides a physical interpretation for Suzuki's formulas, and in particular, $\nicefrac{\overset{\leftarrow}{\partial}}{\partial t}$ can be exactly interpreted as the extra auxiliary state as a \enquote{clock}.
 We acknowledge that his original operator exactly plays the role as a physical clock but it may not be as explicitly stated as \SH{}'s clock.